Aditzadok/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive-Adi-test.md

 ## Daily average cycle

-How does activity vary over the average day?
+View how StormEvent activity varies over the average day.

-Count events by the time modulo one day, binned into hours.
+Count events by the time module of one day, binned into hours:

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto